 ITVERP Resource Center

-The ITVERP Resource Center responds to questions and requests made through its dedicated toll free helpline and via email.
+The ITVERP Resource Center responds to questions and requests made through its dedicated toll-free helpline and email address.
 Program staff are available to respond to inquiries Monday through Friday.
-Federal, state, and local government agency staff and NGOs contact the Resource Center for information about the program's eligibility requirements on behalf of specific individuals, and to provide information about potential claimants who might qualify for ITVERP reimbursement.
+Federal, state, and local government agency staff and nongovernmental organizations contact the Resource Center for information about the program's eligibility requirements on behalf of specific individuals, and to provide information about potential claimants who might qualify for ITVERP reimbursement.

 ITVERP Customer Service

-OVC and the Office of Justice Programs' Office of the Chief Information Officer (OCIO) continue to work together to develop a comprehensive case management system that will also allow the claimants to submit and track their claims online.
-The system will be designed to streamline the claims process and improve victims' experience.
-During the reporting period, OVC conducted the second and third rounds of tests on the system and provided updated feedback to OCIO regarding internal and external user work flow improvements.
+OVC and the Office of Justice Programs' Office of the Chief Information Officer (OCIO) continue to work together to develop a more comprehensive case management system based on previous feedback.
+During the reporting period, OVC conducted the second and third rounds of tests on the system.
 Once completed, the new system will enhance service delivery to applicants by providing greater transparency of the ITVERP claims process for victims and by allowing victims to submit applications and track their individual claims online.
-It will also provide internal program transparency for reporting to OVC senior management.
+It will also provide internal program transparency to enhance reporting to OVC senior management.